Stage (David Bowie album): 2005 rerelease

 The 2005 CD reissue features a new running order, reflecting the original setlist of the concerts as performed.
 Two previously unreleased performances were included on the album as bonus tracks.

 2017 rerelease

 In 2017, the album was included, in two versions, in the A New Career in a New Town (1977–1982) box set released by Parlophone.
-One version contained the original mix and the same list and ordering of tracks that had appeared on the original vinyl album; the other was a new version of the album, based on the 2005 edition but including two previously unreleased songs from the concerts.
+One version contained the original edition with the same list and ordering of tracks that had appeared on the original vinyl album; the other was a new version of the album, based on the 2005 edition but including two previously unreleased songs from the concerts.
 The latter was also released separately, in 2-CD and 3-LP formats, in 2018.